 Having grown up in an industrial area of former Czechoslovakia, I soon learnt how to appreciate beauty of the natural world.
 Far away from the noise and hustle and bustle of a big city.
-I find inspiration in quieter scenes and intimate details, whether it is on the coast, in woodland or in the countryside.
+I find inspiration in quieter scenes and intimate details, whether it is on the coast, in woodland or in the countryside, even in industrial wastelands.
 In my images I strive to reflect the atmosphere, feeling, and sheer wonderment that our natural world can evoke within us.

 Over the years I realised that for me photography is not just about recording where I have been and what I have seen.
 It is the whole experience of being in a place, surrounded by all the beauty.
 It is about encompassing the experience of being in the outdoors.
 It is about the joy it brings, and trying to capture that one special moment that leaves a lasting impression on us.

 Photography became about those moments when I don’t want to be anywhere else but where I am.
 About being present in those moments, and enjoying them for what they are.
 Ethereal, otherworldly, extraordinary, or simple, ordinary, even mundane.

 In my world, taking photographs is not just about pressing the shutter any more.
 It is about life itself; about the beauty of it, and how incredibly amazing it is.
 And how important it is to appreciate every day, no matter how hard it seems to be at times.